gidariss/AttractioNet/README.md

 -------:|:-------:|:-------:|:-------------:|:--------:|:----------:|:--------:
  *AttractioNet* based detector |  0.537  | 0.363   | 0.341         | 0.175    | 0.365      | 0.469

+The *AttractioNet* model used for the generation of the above results was *trained on the COCO 2014 train set*.

 ### Citing AttractioNet

 If you find AttractioNet useful in your research, please consider citing: